Rates of multi-partite entanglement transformations and applications in quantum networks

 \textbf{\emph{Applications in quantum networks.}} It should be clear that the results established here readily allow to assess how resources for multi-partite protocols can be prepared from multi-partite states given in some form.
-In particular, GHZ states readily provide a resource for quantum secret sharing \cite{PhysRevA.59.1829,SecretSharing} in which a message is split into parts so that no subset of parties is able to access the message, while at the same time the entire set of parties is.
+In particular, GHZ states readily provide a resource for quantum secret sharing~\cite{PhysRevA.59.1829,SecretSharing} in which a message is split into parts so that no subset of parties is able to access the message, while at the same time the entire set of parties is.
 It also gives rise to an efficient scheme of quantum secret sharing requiring purely classical communication during the reconstruction phase \cite{GHZAnne}.

 The significance in the established results on multi-partite entanglement transformations hence lies in the way they help understanding how multi-partite resources for protocols beyond point-to-point schemes in quantum networks can be prepared and manipulated.
-We expect this to be particularly important when thinking of applications of transforming resources into the desired form in quantum networks: Here, multi-partite entanglement is conceived to be created by local processes and bi-partite transmissions involving pairs of nodes, followed by steps of entanglement manipulation, which presumably involve instances of classical routing techniques.
-Hence, we see this work as a significant contribution to how a quantum internet \cite{QuantumInternet,Satellite} can possibly be conceived.
+We expect this to be particularly important when thinking of applications of transforming resources into the desired form in quantum networks \cite{QRouting1,QRouting2,QRouting3}: Here, multi-partite entanglement is conceived to be created by local processes and bi-partite transmissions involving pairs of nodes, followed by steps of entanglement manipulation, which presumably involve instances of classical routing techniques.
+Hence, we see this work as a significant contribution to how a quantum internet \cite{QuantumInternet} can possibly be conceived.

-\textbf{\emph{Conclusions.}} In this work, we have reported substantial progress on the notorious problem of multi-partite entanglement transformations, a problem that was identified as an important problem already early on in the development of quantitative entanglement theory \cite{PhysRevA.63.012307}.
-Similar techniques may also prove helpful in the study of other quantum resource theories different from entanglement, such as the resource theory of quantum coherence \cite{Streltsov2016} and quantum thermodynamics \cite{Lostaglio2015,Cwiklinski2015}.
+\textbf{\emph{Conclusions.}} In this work, we have reported substantial progress on asymptotic state transformation via multipartite local operations and classical communication, tackling an important long-standing problem which to large extent remained open since the early development of quantitative entanglement theory \cite{PhysRevA.63.012307}.
+Similar techniques may also prove helpful in the study of other quantum resource theories different from entanglement, such as the resource theory of quantum coherence~\cite{Streltsov2016} and quantum thermodynamics \cite{Lostaglio2015,Cwiklinski2015}.

 Putting notions of entanglement combing into a fresh light, we have been able to derive stringent bounds on multi-partite entanglement transformations.
 This progress seems particularly relevant in the light of the advent of quantum networks and the quantum internet in which multi-partite features are directly exploited beyond point-to-point architectures.
 It is the hope that the present work stimulates further progress in the understanding of multi-partite protocols.